 - Students work in pairs.
 One plays the role of the interviewer, the other plays the interviewee.
 The goal is to talk for at least one minute, after that students take turns and change pairs.
 Students need to improvise to the questions they are being asked, and the interviewer has to anticipate to what the other person says.
 As a result, we can see their understanding of the text through their conversation, how they are using the new vocabulary and how they improvise in English.
 Encourage students to continue the conversation when they are stuck, and don’t correct them on-the-spot.

-- As students carry out the activity, write down the common mistakes on the board, which are to be corrected individually, justified in pairs, and reasoned about in open class through dialogic teaching.
+- Mistakes on the board.
+As students carry out the activity, write down the common mistakes on the board, which are to be corrected individually, justified in pairs, and reasoned about in open class through dialogic teaching.

 From affordances to creative reconstruction